guusj/books/Warbreaker_BrandonSanderson.md

 “My persona?”
 “Yes,” he said.
 “It needs work.
 Choosing the persona of an innocent newcomer was a good instinct.
 It suits you.
 But you need to refine it.
 Work on it.”
 “It’s not a persona,” she said sincerely.
 “I _am_ confused and new to all this.”
 Lightsong raised a finger.
 “That’s the trick to politics, child.
 Sometimes, although you can’t disguise who you are and how you really feel, you _can_ make use of who you are.
 People distrust that which they can’t understand and predict.
 As long as you feel like an unpredictable element in court, you will appear to be a threat.
-If you can skillfully—and honestly—portray yourself as someone they understand, then you’ll begin to fit in. ”
+If you can skillfully—and honestly—portray yourself as someone they understand, then you’ll begin to fit in.”
 Siri frowned.
 “Take me as an example,” Lightsong said.
 “I’m a useless fool.
 I always have been, as long as I can remember—which actually isn’t all that long.
 Anyway, I know how people regard me.
 I enhance it.
 Play with it.”
 “So it’s a lie?”